deepin-community/python-pluggy/docs/index.rst

 ------------------
 By default calling a hook results in all underlying :ref:`hookimpls
 <impls>` functions to be invoked in sequence via a loop.
 Any function
-which returns a value other then a ``None`` result will have that result appended to a :py:class:`list` which is returned by the call.
+which returns a value other than a ``None`` result will have that result appended to a :py:class:`list` which is returned by the call.

-The only exception to this behaviour is if the hook has been marked to return its :ref:`firstresult` in which case only the first single value (which is not ``None``) will be returned.
+The only exception to this behaviour is if the hook has been marked to return its :ref:`first result only <firstresult>` in which case only the first single value (which is not ``None``) will be returned.

 .. _call_historic:

 Exception handling
 ------------------
-If any *hookimpl* errors with an exception no further callbacks are invoked and the exception is packaged up and delivered to any :ref:`hookwrappers` before being re-raised at the hook invocation
+If any *hookimpl* errors with an exception no further callbacks are invoked and the exception is delivered to any :ref:`wrappers <hookwrappers>` before being re-raised at the hook invocation point:
-point:

 .. code-block:: python